SharkelDarya/Classify-iris-flowers-using-machine-learning/README.md

 ### Libraries
 **-** **`NumPy`**, **`pandas`**, **`matplotlib`**, **`seaborn`**, **`scikit-learn`**

-### Przygotowanie danych
+### Data preparation
-- Dane są wczytywane z pliku "iris.csv".
+- The data is loaded from the file "iris.csv".
-- Generowana jest macierz cech X i wektor etykiet y.
+- A feature matrix X and a label vector y are generated.
-### Wizualizacja danych
+### Data visualization
-- Tworzone są wykresy parami w celu wizualnej analizy zależności między cechami i rozkładami klas.
+- Graphs are created to visually analyze the relationship between features and class distributions.
 ### K-Nearest Neighbours (KNN):
-- Model KNN jest inicjowany liczbą sąsiadów (k=2).
+- The KNN model is initialized with the number of neighbors (k=2).
-- Model jest trenowany na danych treningowych.
+- The model is trained on training data.
-- Przewidywania są dokonywane na danych testowych.
+- Predictions are made on test data.
-- Wyniki obejmują dokładność, raport klasyfikacji i macierz pomyłek.
+- Results include accuracy, classification report and confusion matrix.
 ### Maszyna wektorów nośnych (SVM):
-- Model SVM z jądrem liniowym i parametrem C=2 jest inicjowany i trenowany.
+- SVM model with linear kernel and parameter C=2 is initialized and trained.
-- Przewidywania są dokonywane na danych testowych.
+- Predictions are made on test data.
-- Wyniki obejmują dokładność, raport klasyfikacji i macierz pomyłek.
+- Results include accuracy, classification report and confusion matrix.
 ### Random Forest:
-- Model Random Forest ze 100 drzewami jest inicjowany i trenowany.
+- Random Forest model with 100 trees is initialized and trained.
-- Przewidywania są dokonywane na danych testowych.
+- Predictions are made on test data.
-- Obliczana jest ważność cech wykres ważności.
+- The validity of the features of the validity chart is calculated.
-- Wyniki obejmują dokładność, raport klasyfikacji i macierz pomyłek.
+- Results include accuracy, classification report and confusion matrix.
-### Analiza ważności atrybutów:
+### Attribute importance analysis:
-- Wyświetlana jest ważność każdej cechy i wykreślany jest wykres ważności.
+- The validity of each feature is displayed and a validity graph is plotted.
-### Walidacja krzyżowa i wyszukiwanie siatki:
+### Cross-validation and grid search:
-- KFold służy do przeprowadzania walidacji krzyżowej.
+- KFold is used to perform cross-validation.
-- Wyszukiwanie siatki jest wykonywane dla modelu Random Forest w celu znalezienia optymalnych parametrów.
+- A grid search is performed for the Random Forest model to find the optimal parameters.
-- Wyniki walidacji krzyżowej i optymalne parametry modelu są wyprowadzane.
+- Cross-validation results and optimal model parameters are derived.
 ### Przewidywanie na nowych danych:
 - Prognozy są wykonywane dla trzech nowych zestawów danych.
 ## Developers